josiahworkman/package-docs/readme.md

 ## User Management

+### Adding Users
 To add a user the `adduser` command accomplishes the combined tasks of setting passwords and creating a home directory.
 For most new users, it's best to set a temporary password and have that user set their own password on the first login.

 `sudo adduser user1234` Complete the prompts and a new user will have been created.

 `sudo adduser user1234 sshlogin` Add new user to the sshlogin group.

 `sudo chage -d 0 user1234` Enforce password change

+### Groups
+In most Ubuntu installations there are several configured groups.
+Running the `groups` command from terminal will display the groups available for users to join.

+In general, if several users will work on a project it's worthwhile to create a new group and assign group permissions to a folder object.

+`sudo addgroup project1` to create the 'project1' group

+`sudo adduser user1234 project1` to add user1234 to the new group.

+### Group Permissions
+By default, users are created and assigned to the primary group of their own user account.
+Users can join secondary groups as shown above but they can not join two primary groups.
+If two users were part of the same secondary group, they could access and edit the same files in an external directory.

+.
+├── bin
+├── boot
+├── data0
+├── data1
+├── data2
+├── data3
+├── data4
+├── data5
+├── dev
+├── etc
+├── home
+├── initrd.img -> boot/initrd.img-4.4.0-116-generic
+├── initrd.img.old -> boot/initrd.img-4.4.0-112-generic
+├── lib
+├── lib64
+├── lost+found
+├── media
+├── mnt
+├── opt
+├── proc
+├── root
+├── run
+├── sbin
+├── scratch
+├── snap
+├── srv
+├── sys
+├── tmp
+├── usr
+├── var
+├── vmlinuz -> boot/vmlinuz-4.4.0-116-generic
+└── vmlinuz.old -> boot/vmlinuz-4.4.0-112-generic